AmeyDeore/AmeyDeore/README.md

 - 👋 Hi, I’m @AmeyDeore
 - 👀 I’m interested in web development and ui/ux
 - 🌱 I’m currently learning front end web devlopment
-- 💞️ I’m looking to collaborate on some beginner websites
+- 💞️ I’m looking to collaborate on webapp and desktop app developments
-- 📫 How to reach me @deadshotamey3@gmail.com
+- 📫 How to reach me @ameydeore121@gmail.com

 <!---
 AmeyDeore/AmeyDeore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.